 There are ruins of a courtyard where the former Radium Springs Casino once stood, surrounded by indigenous flora.
 Recent restorations include a new terrace, boardwalks, and gazebos.

 Riverfront Greenway Trail is a 2.4-mile path that hugs the bank of the Flint River from Riverfront Park to Cox Landing and includes scenic overlooks along the riverfront.
 The paved trail is popular for walking, jogging, and biking.
 Tourists can rent a bike at the Albany Welcome Center near the trail.
 The trail system is also part of their Snickers Marathon that takes place every March.

 Honoring the legendary blues singer who was born in Albany, the city constructed an artistic plaza that you won’t want to miss.
 At the center is a fountain and sculpture of Charles playing the piano, with his music wafting out into the surrounding park.
 The park benches and paths are also coordinated to look like piano keys.

 4. Kayak the Flint

-Kayaking is a great way to enjoy the beautiful Georgia weather as well as explore the mighty Flint River.
+Kayaking is one of the best things to do in Albany GA.
+You can enjoy the beautiful Georgia weather as well as explore the mighty Flint River.
 The paddle route can take from one to three hours, depending on current, and whether or not your friends leave you for dead (sort of).